Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 head(dgeFull$counts)

+The normLibSizes function normalizes the library sizes in such a way to minimize the log-fold changes between the samples for most genes.
+The default method for computing these scale factors uses a trimmed mean of M-values (TMM) between each pair of samples.
+We call the product of the original library size and the scaling factor the **effective library size**, i.e., the normalized library size.
+The effective library size replaces the original library size in all downsteam analyses.

 eff.lib.size <- dgeFull$samples$lib.size*dgeFull$samples$norm.factors

 normCounts <- cpm(dgeFull)

+The pseudo-counts represent the equivalent counts would have been observed had the library sizes all been equal, assuming the fitted model.
+The pseudo-counts are computed for a specific purpose, and their computation depends on the experimental design as well as the library sizes.

 pseudoNormCounts <- log2(normCounts + 1)

+The function plotMDS draws a multi-dimensional scaling plot of the RNA samples in which distances correspond to leading log-fold-changes between each pair of RNA samples.
+The leading log-fold-change is the average (root-mean-square) of the largest absolute log-foldchanges between each pair of samples.

+plotMDS(pseudoNormCounts)

 **estimateCommonDisp Estimate Common Negative Binomial Dispersion by Conditional Maximum Likelihood**